TN 27 (06-24)

 • Was there a change in job duties or hours (i.e., changing from part-time to full-time work)?

-• Did the person change his or her position?
+• Did the person change their position?

 • Is this person no longer working at the job?